 Anomalocaris dominated the Cambrian seas for tens of millions of years.
-It grew to only two feet long which doesn’t seem very big by today’s standards, but in relation to anything else during the Cambrian, it was huge.
+It grew to only two feet (60 cm) long, which doesn’t seem very big by today’s standards, but in relation to every other organism during the Cambrian, it was a giant.

-Interesting history of its stalled scientific discovery: A segment fossil of Anomalocaris, canadensis was first discovered in the Canadian Rockies in 1892, but it wasn't until 1981 that a major breakthrough about its identity occurred; and that was further refined in 1996.
-The one hundred year history of inaccurate theories is but one example of the difficulty identifying fossil remains of Cambrian animals having no apparent living descendants.
-Anomalocaris and other genera have since been discovered at various Cambrian fossil locations around the world; including the famous Burgess Shale site in Canada, Rocky Mountains in the USA, China, and Australia.
+Interesting history of its stalled scientific discovery: A segment fossil of Anomalocaris canadensis was first discovered in the Canadian Rockies in 1892, but it wasn't until 1981 that a major breakthrough about its identity occurred; and that was further refined in 1996.
+This one hundred year history of inaccurate theories is but one example of the difficulty identifying fossil remains of Cambrian organisms having no apparent living descendants.
+Anomalocaris and other genera have since been discovered at various Cambrian fossil locations around the world, including the famous Burgess Shale site in the Canadian Rocky Mountains, the USA, China, and Australia.

-Anomalocaris with its large eyes, impaling front spines and strong swimming lobes probably could overtake any prey during its time period, including trilobites.
-Although, some scientists argue that its pineapple-ring mouth did not have hard parts necessary to crush the tough outer shells of trilobites.
+Anomalocaris with its large eyes, impaling front spines and strong swimming lobes probably could overtake any prey during its lifespan, including trilobites.
+Except, some scientists argue that its pineapple-ring mouth did not have hard parts necessary to crush the tough outer shells of trilobites.
 Much still remains to be clarified about their anatomy and habits.
 Scientists believe it swam with an "S" method of locomotion, undulating up and down the length of its body.

-Watch the video to observe its unique movement in the water, it actually rather mesmerizing to watch.
+Watch the video below to observe its unique movement in the water.

 Orthocone (Straight Shell Giant Cephalopod Nautiloid)

-The T-Rex of the Ordovician was a cephalopod nautiloid creature related to squids and octopuses known as the Giant Orthocone.
-The massive creature's living tissue was contained mostly at one end of a very long conical shell which could reach eleven meters in length.
-Its inner shell contained chambers that filled with water and likewise emptied in order to jet propel itself; or to descend up and down through the ocean waters.
+The T-Rex of the following time period, the Ordovician, beginning 490 mya to 443 mya, was a cephalopod nautiloid creature related to squids and octopuses known as the Giant Orthocone.
+The massive creature's living tissue was contained mostly at one end of a very long conical shell which could reach 36 feet (11 meters) in length.
+Its inner shell contained chambers that filled with water and likewise emptied in order to jet propel itself forward and to maneuver up and down through the ocean strata.
 The inner chambers also contained gases for buoyancy.
-It seized its prey using meter long muscular tentacles and a beak-like mouth in order to rip them apart.
-It fed upon fish and large sea scorpions, its arch enemy .
+It seized its prey using meter long (three feet) muscular tentacles and a beak-like mouth in order to rip apart its victims.
+It fed upon fish and its arch enemy, sea scorpions.

-Did you know fossils of Orthocones and other straight-shelled nautiloids have been quarried by Europeans for many years and adorn floors, stairs, jewelry, gravestones and art pieces with their durable and desirable beauty?
+Did you know fossils of straight-shelled cephalopod nautiloids have been quarried by Europeans for many years and adorn floors, stairs, jewelry, gravestones and art pieces with their durable and desirable beauty?

-Jaekelopterus was a later species emerging during the Devonian Period around 390mya, reaching over two meters (8 feet) or more in length.
+Jaekelopterus was a later species of sea scorpions emerging during the Devonian Period around 390 mya, reaching over 8 feet (2 meters) or more in length.
 Try to imagine a scorpion about the size of a kayak!
-Their arch enemies, the cephalopod nautiloids, declined in size during the Devonian time slot from their Ordovicain predecessors.
-Now the tables were turned and eurypterids like Jaekelopterus could gain the upper hand using their powerful claws to clamp down and crush the linear shells of nautiloids.
+Terrifying!
+The tables were turned with their arch enemies, when the cephalopod nautiloids declined in size during the Devonian time slot from their giant Ordovician Period predecessors.
+As a result, eurypterids like Jaekelopterus gained the upper hand using their powerful claws to clamp down and crush the linear shells of smaller nautiloids.

-During the Devonian Period (416 till about 360mya) vertebrates had greatly arisen on the scene.
+During the Devonian Period around 416 mya until about 360 mya, vertebrates had greatly arisen on the scene.
 A highly evolved class of fish called "placoderms", possessing advanced characteristics stemming from their predecessor "ostracoderms", dominated the ancient seas.
 For protection, both classes of fish possessed armored plates covering their head and upper torso regions.
-They looked very unusual compared to modern fish species.
+They looked very unusual compared to modern-day fish.
 The main advancement with placoderms was the development of a jawbone and paired fins.
 Those two significant adaptations provided them the necessary speed and power to become fearsome predators, aggressively chasing prey rather than waiting for the perfect opportunity.
 Ostracoderms were eventually overrun into extinction unable to compete with their cousin placoderms.

 Dunkleosteus placoderm was the T-Rex of the Devonian time-period, terrorizing the ancient seas.
 He measured 10 meters (33 feet) and weighed almost 4 tons.
 Instead of teeth, Dunkleosteus possessed two pairs of impaling sharp boney blades.
-Dunkleosteus could open its mouth in 1/50th of a second, which would have caused a powerful suction that pulled the prey into its mouth, a food-capturing ability reinvented by many of the most advanced fishes today.
-Then it could bite down with a pressure of up to 8,000 pounds per square inch (55mph), placing it in the league of T-Rex and modern crocodiles!
+Dunkleosteus could open its mouth in 1/50th of a second, which would have caused a powerful suction that pulled prey into its mouth, a food-capturing ability reinvented by many of the most advanced fishes today.
+The placoderm fish could then bite down with a pressure of up to 8,000 pounds per square inch (55 mph), placing it in the league of T-Rex and modern crocodiles!
 There wasn’t anything the great placoderm didn’t or couldn’t eat, including its own kind.

 In recent decades, Dunkleosteus has finally achieved the recognition it deserves as a super predator.
 There are a large number of its fossil specimens on display which have been found in North America, Poland, Belgium and Morocco.

-Isotelus, rex is the largest trilobite ever found going back in the time scale, from the Ordovician Period.
-It reached 28 inches in length.
+Isotelus, rex is the largest trilobite ever found going back in the time scale from the Ordovician Period which began 490 mya.
+It reached 28 inches (71 cm) in length.
 Many of Isotelus, rex fossils have been discovered in the great state of Ohio where it is the proud state fossil.

 Bizarre Prehistoric Sharks

-Beginning in the late Devonian Period and into the early Carboniferous Period (360 to 300mya) sharks were diversifying so much that scientists have labeled it the “Golden Age of Sharks”.
+Beginning in the late Devonian Period and into the early Carboniferous Period (345 to 300 mya) sharks were diversifying so much that scientists have labeled it the “Golden Age of Sharks”.
 The placoderms were dying out, only lasting a 50 million year history compared to sharks 400 million year history.
-With the decline of placoderms, environmental niches allowed sharks to fill in and as a result they assumed a wide variety of bizarre shapes.
-From this stage of evolution they had become the top predators of the oceans.
+With the decline of placoderms, environmental niches allowed sharks to fill in, and as a result they assumed a wide variety of bizarre shapes.
+From this stage of evolution, they had become the top predators of the oceans.

-Stethacanthus grew 11 feet long (sources differ).
-One thing undisputed is the strange anvil growth protruding from its back.
-This was completely topped with sharp spikes which also covered the top of its head.
-There’s much speculation about its use, one theory proposes it may have played a role in courtship.
-Or, it may have just made the creature look more frightening.
+Stethacanthus shark may have grown to 11 feet (3.3 meters) long, but sources differ referring much smaller.
+One thing undisputed is the strange anvil-like growth protruding from its back that was completely overlaid with sharp brush-like spikes.
+The same type of spikes also covered the top of its head.
+There’s been much speculation about the use of these spikes.
+One theory proposes it may have played a role in courtship, while another proposes it simply may have made the creature look more frightening.

-The largest genus of sharks in the bizarre top predator category was Edestus, giganteous which lived during the latter part of the Carboniferous.
-He probably grew 20 feet long weighing in up to 2 tons.
-That's comparable to the great white shark today of which the largest can reach that long, but the average is about 15 feet long.
-Like its relative Helicoprion, Edestus, giganteus's teeth formed a strange curved shape, and it also did not shed its teeth.
+The largest genus of sharks in the bizarre top-predator group was Edestus giganteous which lived during the latter part of the Carboniferous Period around 325 mya.
+He reached up to 20 feet (6 meters) long weighing up to 2 tons.
+That's comparable to the largest great white sharks of today.
+Comparable to its relative, Helicoprion, Edestus giganteus's teeth formed a strange curved shape, and it also did not shed its teeth.
 It must have been very intimidating to other creatures looking as if it possessed saw blades for a mouth.

 Giant Cephalopod Ammonites

 The ammonite shown in the photo with the lady was discovered 60 years ago on the side of a mountain in British Columbia.
 It is not yet scientifically recognized until it can be collected and turned over to an authoritative institution.
-It is assumed to be Titanites, sp. and is being evaluated by a company to collect it.
-The fossil measures 2 meters (6.7 foot diameter).
+It is assumed to be Titanites sp. and is being evaluated by a company to collect it.
+The fossil measures 6.7 feet (2 meter) in diameter.

-The super successful ammonites experienced the same fate 65 million years ago along with the dinosaurs.
-The nautilus, their close relative often referred to as a living fossil, is the lone survivor of nautiloids.
+The super successful ammonites experienced the same fatal fate 65 million years ago along with the dinosaurs.
+Their close relative, the nautilus, often referred to as a living fossil, is the lone survivor among nautiloids.

 © 2011 Kathi Mirto